Submitting Data to EPA

-- eBEACHES Location Data SOP (Revised 9/2014) (PDF) (6 pp, 133 K) (Changes from previous version: updated for use for 2010 season, and links to Goggle Earth and Review Tool).
-Describes the steps to assign, change, or retire Beach IDs, what beach locational data to submit, and in what form.
+- eBEACHES Location Data SOP (Revised 10/2016) (PDF) (6 pp, 138 K) (Changes from previous version: updated links and instructions in sections 2)c. and 4)b.)
+The SOP describes the steps to assign, change, or retire Beach IDs, what beach locational data to submit, and in what form.
 A Beach ID (with location) is necessary before you can submit monitoring or notification data.
 You can use the following materials to convert latitude and longitude point data to index beach shape files to maps to support environmental and public health analyses.

 - Hydrography Event Management (HEM) Tool, HEM EPA Add-On Tool, and HEM2XML Tool